Music and Memory

-I am so confident that you will enjoy your guitar lessons at Farr Guitar Studio, that I am going to give you a 50% discount on your first month of lessons!($120 value for $60).
-That’s right, no strings attached, just an low-cost option to begin your musical journey!
+I am so confident that you will enjoy your guitar lessons at Farr Guitar Studio, that I am going to give you a FREE trial lesson.
+That’s right, no strings attached, just a no-risk way to begin your musical journey!
 All you have to do is sign up for a free trial or call (806)781-2646.

 Jake Farr is a guitar instructor and songwriting mentor to hundreds of musicians across the country.
 His students regularly perform, jam, and attend exclusive concerts together at his studio in South Austin.
 Since he began teaching in 2006, Jake has taught in universities, private studios, public schools and art centers.